Gisborne i-SITE Visitor Information Centre*

 Here are some suggested itineraries that you can use or adapt to suit your own purposes.
 For more ideas have a look at the sights and activities pages.

 Gisborne's Millennium Wall is sited in the Centennial Marine Parade on the fore shore of Waikanae Beach, Gisborne.

 Summer time and the living is easy - Gisborne Herald Weekender Magazine - 30 November 2013

-Check out Flickr for all our awesome photos
+Click here to check out all of our awesome photos on flickr

 Full statistical data on this region and New Zealand

 Eastland is one of the most pristine regions in the country, encompassing Gisborne, Opotiki and Wairoa districts.

 Tourism Eastland is a non profit Incorporated Society which represents the Gisborne, Opotiki and Wairoa Districts as the Regional Tourism Organisation.